DO RVS HAVE TO STOP AT WEIGH STATIONS?

 IS THE LAW REALLY THE LAW?

-The AAA Digest of Motor Laws (accessible online) will pretty much give you all the answers you need to know on various oddities of the law while driving.
-While there are specific state laws on weigh stations, it appears that most states may look the other way when an RV comes rolling by.
+The AAA Digest of Motor Laws has answers about various oddities of the law while driving.
+There are specific state laws on weigh stations.
+But it appears that most states may look the other way when an RV comes rolling by.

 You can rest assured if your Gross Combined Weight Rating (GCWR) is less than 10,000 pounds, you will never be required to stop at a weigh station in the USA.
 GCWR means the maximum allowed weight of a vehicle, its passengers and cargo including towing an RV and its contents.